CAVENDISH RADIO ASTRONOMY & COSMOLOGY

 Mr Nicholas Leherter, MPhil (2020-2022) - Measurements of low level EM emissions - Research engineer at Graphcore

-Dr Alec Josaitis, PhD (2018-2022) - Commissioning and characterisation of HERA - Working on high frequency trading at Jump Trading
+Dr Alec Josaitis, PhD student (2018-2022) - Commissioning and characterisation of HERA - High frequency trading at Jump Trading

-Mr Zijie Yu, visiting student (CAS Beijing - 2022-2023) - Transient science with AMI and e-Merlin - Moved back to CAS to finish his PhD
+Mr Zijie Yu, visiting student (CAS Beijing - 2022-2023) - Transient science with AMI and e-Merlin - PhD at CAS

 Prof. Roberto Maiolino (Professor) - Galaxy evolution